tesspiastra/C15-Cacareco-Project/dashboard/README.md

 # Dashboard Module

-The `dashboard` module is responsibly for configuring and running the streamlit dashboard.
-The dashboard includes a number of visualisations that are relevant to the main stakeholders of the project.
+The `dashboard` module is responsible for configuring and running the streamlit dashboard.
+The dashboard includes a number of visualisations that are relevant to the health of the plants.
 The module also includes the terraform responsible for building the ECS task that will host the dashboard.

 ## Setup